restful-ma/rest-ruler/docs/Rules/static/401-(Unauthorized)-must-be-used-when-there-is-a-problem-with-the-client's-credentials.md

-# CRUD function names should not be used in URIs
+# 401 ("Unauthorized") must be used when there is a problem with the client's credentials
 ## Category
 URIs